-Crucial skills of problem solving, exploring and understanding will help children to make sense of the world, including people and places.
-Foundations are developed for the later teaching of Science, Design and Technology, History, Geography and Computing.
+Crucial skills of problem solving, exploring and understanding will help children to make sense of the world, through learning about the past and present, people and communities and the natural world.
+Foundations are developed for the later teaching of Science, History, Geography and Computing.